 It's designed to provide a clear output for a "is this good or bad" decision.

 outphase the buggy stuff – and this is exactly you want to check for – it's recommended to compile OpenSSL by

-yourself or check out the OpenSSL binaries below (Linux).
-You will get a warning though if your OpenSSL client
+yourself or check out the OpenSSL binaries below (Linux) – they come with a whopping 191 ciphers, ~80 more than on an average Linux distro.
+In any case: Except the ciphers, you will get a warning if your OpenSSL client

 cannot perform a specific check, see below.

-testssl.sh is pretty much portable, it is working on every recent Linux distribution which has OpenSSL installed,
+testssl.sh is pretty much portable.
+It is working on every recent Linux distribution.

-any other Unix systems with GNU tools and on cygwin.
+On any other system it is suggested to have GNU tools installed (specifically /bin/bash sed and awk), it also supposed to work on cygwin.
 However this is not tested.